FROSADO/frosado/README.md

 ### Hi there 👋
+My name is Fernando Rosado, I'm for Spain and I work on Continuous delivery works.

+* No active projects right now.
+* Founder of News Web page about videogames [Consoleros](https://www.consoleros.es)

+## Skills
+* Build systems and IT
+* QA
+* Java / Python / Javascript / _Bash_ developer

 <!--
 **FROSADO/frosado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.